FURSA (meaning “Opportunity” in Swahili) is an initiative to assist disabled people to create their own sustainable enterprises.

 A surplus of £1,000 remained in the emergency mission budget which has been been developed into a micro loan fund.
 Loans of between £3.40 (500 Kenyan Shillings) and £34 (5000 Kenyan Shillings) were made available for Fursa Group members.
 Most members have taken advantage of this to fund their trading activities.
 Loans are paid back at rate of interest that is considerably less that what money lenders demand which would normally be their only access to funds.

 This has proved to be so successful that some of the enterprises are now self funded and savings can be made.
-The small amount of interest generated contributes to the operational expenses of our partner Disabled Peoples Organisation The KDPO and to assist other members of the cooperatives.
+The small amount of interest generated contributes to the operational expenses of our partner Disabled Peoples Organisation The KDPO and to support new members of the cooperatives.

 We have once again been awarded joint funding from the Welsh Government’s Wales and Africa programme to further sustain the livelihoods of the Fursa groups by providing access to digital technology, solar power and advise on soil type / structure using organic methods to protect the environment in addition to improving yield which will lessen the impact on the environment.

 Many Fursa group members grow fruit, vegetables and grains in small plots where they live and pesticides are often the cause of illness.
-With the Fursa cooperatives having access to digital and solar technology will contribute to sustaining their members.
-Remember that these remote rural locations have no access to conventional power.
+The Fursa cooperatives now having access to organic farming methods, digital and solar technology, is improving growth yields and communications.
+Remember that these remote communities have no access to the power grid.